mon: pg creations don't get queued on mon startup

 Unfortunately there are no logs that I can find, but I see that there were 8 PGs creating and it manages one of them; do we know this is a pool create and not a split?
 Why do we believe the issue is with the monitors?

-#5 Updated by Sage Weil almost 6 years ago
+#5 Updated by Sage Weil about 6 years ago

 - Status changed from Need More Info to Need Review